 In this book’s case, small doesn’t mean easy, as it refers to the size of the projects.
 I don’t know about you, but I love a good challenge!
 This is also where the illustrated instructions and plans come in handy.

 Build your way into a DIY home of your own handmade wine bottle racks, shelves, and any other wooden pieces you can piece together with scrap wood.
+There are some projects you can even build to be profitable!

 2 – Small Woodworking Projects: (Best of Fine Woodworking)